springernature/backend-proxy/README.md

 ### `backendProxy(options)`

 The `backend-proxy` middleware will take all incoming HTTP requests and forward them to a backend service.
 The backend response will then be stored on the original HTTP request to be used by your application, or automatically rendered using `render-backend-response`.
+The status code from the backend will also be returned, this includes client errors (40X).
+However, server errors (50X) will result in an error being raised.

 ```js
 const {backendProxy} = require('@springernature/backend-proxy');